 "I was like, 'I don't want my name near his.
 I want to pretend this didn't happen in my life, and I wanna forget it,'" she said in an interview with US radio station Z100.
 "I mean God, there's hundreds of thousands of dollars gone because of that.
 You know what I'm saying?
 Or millions, because that song was huge."

-This week in 2009, My Life Would Suck... debuted straight in at Number 1 (her first in the UK) with week 1 sales of 51,000.
+This week in 2009, My Life Would Suck... debuted straight in at Number 1 (her first in the UK) with opening week sales of 51,000.
 While its success essentially proved Clive Davis was right, the victory very much belonged to Kelly.
-The song's chart sales to date stand at 559,000, including 401,000 downloads.
+The song's chart sales to date stand at 604,000, including 402,000 downloads and 21.5 million streams.
 Listen to the Official Singles Chart Top 40 from this week in 2009 below: